 As well as entertaining audiences, Makutano Junction, like the Archers, was conceived as a means of disseminating valuable information through an engaging and accessible medium.
 Makutano Junction viewers identify issues of interest to them, such as income-generation, mental and physical health, and rights and responsibilities of good citizens, which are then incorporated into the storylines.
-Eight series (comprising 13 half hour episodes each) have now been produced and are being broadcast in Africa.
+Eight series (comprising 13 half hour episodes each) have now been produced and are being broadcast across Sub-Saharan Africa.

-A wide range of global, development, and social topics for KS3 & KS4
+A wide range of global themes, social topics & subject focus for KS2, KS3 & KS4

 Exploring Kenya, SDGs and Me, The Structure of Soap, Living with HIV/AIDS, Malaria Matters, Grow your Own!, Red’s Relationship, Money and Livelihoods, Rights or Wrongs?, Soaps and Stereotypes, Alcohol, Intergenerational Issues, Adolescent Male Issues, Sexual Harrassment and Consent, Democracy for all?, Child Slavery, Energy and Global Warming, Rites of Passage, Tourism and Sustainability, Over to You.

 A class based activity exploring where we get our information about and perceptions of Kenya from.
 It then uses Makutano Junction to examine and challenge those images or perceptions, and leads on to researching other sources of information, and comparing them.

 Please download resources, and then watch the video below.

 Makutano Junction Season 1 Episode 1